Konstantin Staniukovich: Career

 By the early 1880s, he had gained moderate acclaim for his writing on social issues.
 Arrested in 1885 for illegal contact with exiles in Western Europe and banished for three years to Siberia, he turned to his twenty-year-old memories of the Navy.
-Recycling the same cast of characters and the same stock situations over and over, but each time from a slightly different point of view, over the following two decades he created an opus of sea yarns still read today.
+Drawing on the same cast of characters and recurring situations, viewed from varying perspectives, he produced a body of sea stories over the following two decades.

-The sea stories tell of kind captains and of cruel ones, of efficient first officers and of the indifferent, of idealistic lieutenants and the careerists, of terrible boatswains and of the harmless—though all curse throughout.
-An admiral of ridiculous volatility makes several cameo appearances, stunning the officers, the crews, and the reader with his tantrums, and all else notwithstanding, with his deep love and respect for the sea and his charges.
-Shipwrecks, female passengers, adventures in distant America, shipboard duels act as foils for the plots.
-And through it all the sea and the air are rendered vividly, as the ordinary seamen tell their yarns, in lovingly rendered vernacular.

-These are not the tales of Hornblower.
-A navy at peace is described, and though one suspects that it will not win many battles, one knows it will scuttle itself inexorably, so as not to surrender.
+The stories feature a range of naval characters, including captains, officers, boatswains, and enlisted sailors, depicted across varied moral and professional types.
+Recurring plot elements include shipwrecks, shipboard duels, foreign ports, and civilian passengers.
+The narratives are set during peacetime and draw on colloquial sailor speech to characterize the lower ranks.

 Legacy

-Staniukovich died already famous.
+Staniukovich died in 1903.
 His political views ensured that he continued to be reprinted throughout the Soviet period, and a ten-volume edition of his collected works in 1977 had a print run of 375,000.